gaganssingh/babyaid-client/README.md

 ## Description
 An app for new parents designed to guide them through the first year of their newborn's feeding schedule.
 - "Start Here" page takes parents to a page that provides them with preliminary information on feeding, from ages Birth to Year 1.
 - Using the "Recipes" page, parents can look up recipes based on the age of their child.
-There are 4 categories available, namely: 4 to 6 months, 6 to 8 months, 8 to 10 months and 10 to 12 months.
+There are 4 categories available, namely: 4 to 6 months, 6 to 8 months, 8 to 10 months and 10 to 12 months and these are pulled from a PostgreSQL dabatase hosted on Heroku.
 - "Doctors" page takes city name and pulls a list of pediatritions from Yelp using the Yelp Fusion API.

 ## Live page: